Skip to content

 kite.config_system(lattice, configuration, calculation, filename='phyy.h5')

-The result of this fast calculation can be seen in the figure below, for l1=512, l2=512.
-To get a feeling of how KITE works, we suggest modifying parameters like eta and num_random.
+The result of this fast calculation can be seen in Fig. 2 below, for lx=ly=512.
+To gain confidence with using KITE, we suggest modifying parameters like eta and num_random.

-In the next figure, we repeat the calculation for 300 energy points and 10 random vectors and a large energy window.
+In Fig. 3, we repeat the calculation for 300 energy points and 10 random vectors with a large energy window.